johannesstroebele91/graphql-library/3_frontend/tech-stack.md

 # 2. Apollo Client

-To make write queries easier,

-- a GraphQL client
+Apollo client

-- such as Apollo can be used
+- fetch, cache, and modify application data,
+- all while automatically updating your UI

+So it

+- it makes it easier to write queries and mutations (e.g. useQuery and useMutation) AND
+- enables caching (avoid making unecessary same requests and use data that was retrieved earlier)

 Apollo Client is a

 - comprehensive state management library for JavaScript
 - that enables you to manage both
 - local and remote data with GraphQL

-Use it to

-- fetch, cache, and modify application data,
-- all while automatically updating your UI
-- by providing the user with easy to use request hooks
-- e.g. useQuery and useMutation

 # 3. React